 Four hundred participants are expected at the event, which will be emceed by Lena Andres and Sunny Enkin Lewis of Manitoba Youth for Climate Action, who organized a week of public action last fall, including a “die‐in” outside the CMHR.

-The purpose of next week’s gathering is to provide a forum for youth to voice their concerns about the climate crisis, inspire action to protect the environment, and link solutions to United Nations Sustainable Development goals - will open in a new tab.
+The purpose of next week’s gathering is to provide a forum for youth to voice their concerns about the climate crisis, inspire action to protect the environment, and link solutions to United Nations Sustainable Development goals.
 The event also aligns with Manitoba Education curriculum that includes study about sustainable futures, global citizenship and student leadership.
 Community members, organizations and elected officials with a focus on environmental issues will also attend, including the Honourable Sarah Guillemard, Minister of Conservation and Climate for the Province of Manitoba.

-The student program at the CMHR will open at 9 a.m. on March 3 with a musical performance by students from Lincoln Middle School, who will sing a song they wrote for their video submission - will open in a new tab on climate action.
+The student program at the CMHR will open at 9 a.m. on March 3 with a musical performance by students from Lincoln Middle School, who will sing a song they wrote for their video submission on climate action.
 Media are welcome.

 Eight videos were chosen as the top submissions by a panel that included Jane McDonald, Managing Director of the International Institute for Sustainable Development; Terea de Kievet, Associate Dean for Graduate Studies at the University of Manitoba; and Ian Mauro, Executive Director of the Prairie Climate Centre.

-The Canadian Commission for UNESCO - will open in a new tab helps Canadians share knowledge locally and globally in order to create better societies and build peace in the minds of men and women.
+The Canadian Commission for UNESCO helps Canadians share knowledge locally and globally in order to create better societies and build peace in the minds of men and women.
 It facilitates cooperation in the fields of education, science, culture, communication and information to address some of the most complex challenges facing the world today.

 The Canadian Museum for Human Rights is the only museum in the world to explore human rights as an aspiration for all people.
 Using innovative approaches to storytelling, the Museum creates inspiring encounters with human rights for all ages and abilities, in a visitor experience unlike any other.